ReebaAslam/Understanding-Unfamiliar-Language-Study/README.md

 ---

 ## Tasks
 You are expected to write docstrings for functions in both tasks.
-The docstrings should have the following information:
+The docstrings **must** have the following information:
 1. Purpose of the Function: What the function does in plain English.
 2. Parameters: What inputs the function takes, including:
    - Data types